SAEONData/Open-Data-Platform/README.md

-# Open Data Platform
+# SAEON Open Data Platform

+## Deployment

-This project provides a unified environment for the deployment of core and metadata services of the SAEON Open Data Platform.
+This project provides a unified environment for the deployment of core framework services and metadata services of the SAEON Open Data Platform.

 ODP core services include:
 - [ODP Identity](https://github.com/SAEONData/ODP-Identity)